jkalbantner/scyther_sc_protocol/README.md

-# Scyther code for "A DLT-based Smart Contract Architecture forAtomic and Scalable Trading"
+# A DLT-based Smart Contract Architecture forAtomic and Scalable Trading
 License: CC-BY-4.0

-This repository contains the Scyther code for the paper: A DLT-based Smart Contract Architecture forAtomic and Scalable Trading.
+This repository contains the Scyther code for the article:
+J. Kalbantner et al., 2021, "A DLT-based Smart Contract Architecture forAtomic and Scalable Trading".
-Authors: J. Kalbantner, K. Markantonakis, D. Hurley-Smith, C. Shepherd, B. Semal
+Complete list of authors: J. Kalbantner, K. Markantonakis, D. Hurley-Smith, C. Shepherd, and B. Semal